 Start to prepare your children for moving early on

-As we’ve mentioned, you should know – moving stress is a very real issue.
-You may dismiss it as a non-problem before you actually have to relocate yourself – but you’ll soon realize that’s wrong.
+Moving stress is a very real issue, you may dismiss it as a non-problem before you actually have to relocate yourself – but you’ll soon realize that’s wrong.
 And don’t worry – it’s a perfectly normal emotional process.
-After all, you’re changing the most intimate parts of your life by moving.
+After all, you’re changing the most familiar parts of your life by moving.
 But also, it’s important to understand how this affects kids if you want to prepare your children for moving.

 - Keep them in the loop

 - Make time for the kids